apigee-labs/rapier/README.md

 ### Query Paths

 So far we have seen examples of APIs that are easy to navigate by following hyperlinks.
 What if I want to include URLs in my API that allow the user to quickly locate a particular resource without navigating the web of resources from the root to find it?
-In Rapier, those sorts of URLs are called `Query URLs` - clients are expected to understand their format and compose them.
+In Rapier, those sorts of URLs are called `Query URLs` - in contrast to hyperlinks, which are opaque, query URLS have formats that clients are expected to understand and compose.
 `Query URLs` are defined in Rapier using `Query Paths`.
 A `Query Path` describes a pre-defined path though the web of resources for quickly locating resources without having to retrieve all the resources along the path.
 Each segment of a `query path` corresponds to a relationship declared in the data model.